 Malware Distribution

-An unsecure network exposes any user on the network to the distribution of malware.
-A secure network may shield its users with an antivirus software but unsecure networks provide no such protection and therefore leave machines on the network vulnerable to all manner of viruses transmitted over the network.
+An unsecured network exposes any user on the network to the distribution of malware.
+A secure network may shield its users with antivirus software but unsecure networks provide no such protection and therefore leave machines on the network vulnerable to all manner of viruses transmitted over the network.

 Wi-Fi Honeypots

-A hacker may setup a fake wireless network in hopes that some unsuspecting visitors search for free Wi-Fi will connect.
+A hacker may set up a fake wireless network in hopes that some unsuspecting visitors searching for free Wi-Fi will connect.
 Once a visitor is connected, the hacker has the ability to infect the machine with any number of malware or steal the user’s information.

 Man in the Middle (MITM) Attack

-In a MITM attack, an attacker breaks the connection between you and the network and inserts themselves as a mediator of sorts – receiving, manipulating, and distributing information as they see fit.
+In an MITM attack, an attacker breaks the connection between you and the network and inserts themselves as a mediator of sorts – receiving, manipulating, and distributing information as they see fit.

 How to Avoid Unsecured Networks

-The easiest way to protect yourself from the threats of an unsecure network is to simply not to connect to them in the first place, turn off your wifi roaming, and turn off your Bluetooth (Yes, Bluetooth can even lead to some security issues).
+The easiest way to protect yourself from the threats of an unsecured network is simply not to connect to them in the first place, turn off your wifi roaming, and turn off your Bluetooth (Yes, Bluetooth can even lead to some security issues).
 But sometimes connecting to a public network can’t be avoided.
-Here are some ways that you can protect your computer and your personal data from being hijacked on an unsecure network.
+Here are some ways that you can protect your computer and your personal data from being hijacked on an unsecured network.

 Personal Antivirus or Firewall